 We didn’t make it here during our layover in Singapore, but this island is right off the shore of the city and is home to Singapore’s Universal Studios.
-If you watched Colton’s season of the Bachelor this is where they went bungee jumping!

 Newtown Food Centre

 If you’re a Crazy Rich Asians fan like me you can’t leave Singapore without coming here!
 It’s the hawker center (term to describe Singapore’s lively food markets) featured in the beginning of the movie when Rachel first lands in Singapore.
 My friends and I even sat at the same table as they did in the film!
-The food here was so so delicious.
+The food here was so delicious!
 Singapore really knows how to do street food right.

 Overall I LOVED having a long layover in Singapore and really hope to come back one day.
 The city is so clean and modern… I was really impressed!
 It’s not a huge city so I actually felt like one day was enough to see all the sights, but I want to visit in the future and stay a night in Marina Bay Sands!